wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Units_of_Measure.md

 The response includes a status code and a response body.

 **Response body**
-A list of SdsUomQuantity objects
+A list of SdsUomQuantity objects.

 Example response body: